Leon Valley, Texas

 Leon Valley is a city in Bexar County, Texas, United States.
 It is an enclave on the northwestern side of San Antonio and is part of the San Antonio-New Braunfels metropolitan statistical area.
 Its population was 11,542 at the 2020 census.
 Leon Valley is an independent municipality surrounded by the city of San Antonio.

 History

 Leon Valley was developed in the 1940s as a farming community on Bandera Road between Helotes and San Antonio.
 In 1952, residents filed a petition for incorporation as an independent city, since the residents did not wish to be annexed by San Antonio.
 Leon Valley incorporated in 1954 under the leadership of its founding mayor, Raymond Rimkus.
 In 1960, it had a population of 536 and by 1970, its population grew to 1,960.
 In 1990, it had 9,581 people.

 Geography

 Leon Valley is located at (29.498280, −98.612594).
 This is three miles southwest of the South Texas Medical Center, eight miles west of Uptown San Antonio and 10 miles northwest of downtown San Antonio.

 According to the United States Census Bureau, the city has a total area of 3.4 sqmi, all land.

+Climate

+The climate in Leon Valley is very moderate and subtropical.
+Summers can be hot reaching temperatures as high as 96°F and in the winter as low as 42°F.